realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 This looks reasonable enough, but as you can see, the compiler is
-unhappy with the code.
-The issue here is that bind expects a function
+unhappy.
+The issue here is that bind expects a function that returns
-that returns a deferred, but we've provided it a function that simply
+a deferred, but we've provided it a function that returns the
-returns the result.
-To make these signatures match, we need a
+non-deferred result directly.
+To make these signatures match, we need
-function for taking an ordinary value and wrapping it in a deferred.
+a function for taking an ordinary value and wrapping it in a deferred.
 This function is a standard part of Async, and is called `return`:

 ```frag